sakshiravi/Deploying-a-Scalable-Three-Tier-Microservices-Application-with-Docker-CI-CD/README.md

-# Full Stack App with React, Node.js, and MySQL
+# Deploying a Scalable Three-Tier Microservices Application with Docker & CI/CD

 ## Overview
 This project includes: